shahidx05/blogs-app/README.md

 1.  **Navigate to the SPA Directory**
     ```bash
     # From the root 'blogs-app' folder
-    cd frontend-spa
+    cd frontend-SPA
     ```
 2.  **Run with a Live Server**
-    * The `js/api.js` file automatically detects the environment.
+    -   The `js/api.js` file automatically detects the environment.
-    * In VS Code, right-click `index.html` and select "Open with Live Server".
+    -   In VS Code, right-click `index.html` and select "Open with Live Server".

 #### **2. Frontend (Multi-Page Application - Original Version)**

 1.  **Navigate to the MPA Directory**
     ```bash
     # From the root 'blogs-app' folder
-    cd frontend-mpa
+    cd frontend-MPA
     ```
 2.  **Run with a Live Server**
-    * In VS Code, right-click `index.html` and select "Open with Live Server".
+    -   In VS Code, right-click `index.html` and select "Open with Live Server".

 ---